ICS-Izmir/News-Website/.github/PULL_REQUEST_TEMPLATE/new-feature.md

 <!--
     Failure to fill out this template properly may result in your PR being ignored without warning.

-    ICS Newspaper Website is licensed under the GNU GPL-v3 license, By contributing to the ICS Newspaper Website You agree to license your code under the GNU GPL-v3 license, which can be found here: https://github.com/ICS-Izmir/Newspaper-Website/blob/main/LICENSE
+    ICS News Website is licensed under the GNU GPL-v3 license, By contributing to the ICS News Website You agree to license your code under the GNU GPL-v3 license, which can be found here: https://github.com/ICS-Izmir/News-Website/blob/main/LICENSE
 -->